“… to remain silent and indifferent is the greatest sin of all”

 Never shall I forget that nocturnal silence which deprived me, for all eternity, of the desire to live.
 Never shall I forget those moments which murdered my God and my soul and turned my dreams to dust.
 Never shall I forget these things, even if I am condemned to live as long as God Himself.
 Never.”

-Wiesel would go on to be an integral part of ensuring the world would never forget the atrocities committed against the Jewish people during the Holocaust.
-He reminded the world, as an eyewitness of the horrors of the Nazi death camps, that we must never turn a blind eye to the plight of the innocent, to the cause of the helpless!
-Using his own words from his 2002 Days of Remembrance address we are reminded how:
+Wiesel would go on to be an integral part of ensuring the world would never forget the atrocities committed against during the Holocaust.
+He reminded the world, as an eyewitness to the horrors of the Nazi death camps, that we must never turn a blind eye to the plight of the innocent

 In 1980, he became the Founding Chairman of the United States Holocaust Memorial Council, and later became the President of The Elie Wiesel Foundation for Humanity, an organization he and his wife created to fight indifference, intolerance and injustice.

 He said in an interview in 1981:

 “If I survived, it must be for some reason, I must do something with my life.
 It is too serious to play games with anymore, because in my place, someone else could have been saved.
 And so I speak for that person.
 On the other hand, I know I cannot.”

 In 1986 Wiesel won the Nobel peace prize.
 It was not the only recognition he would receive for his years of labor championing for human rights.

 His concern for the victims of genocide did not stop with the victims of the Holocaust.
 He defended the cause of Soviet Jews, Nicaragua’s Miskito Indians, Argentina’s Desaparecidos, Cambodian refugees, Kurds, victims of famine and genocide in Africa, of apartheid in South Africa, and victims of war in the former Yugoslavia.